A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Role of XAI on Security Issues of Cross Layer aspects

-In \cite{benzaid2020zsm} a range of attacks that are possible in the threat surface of ZSM on various network aspects is discussed.
+In \cite{benzaid2020zsm}, a range of possible attacks in the threat surface of ZSM on various network aspects is discussed.
 The E2E service intelligence offered by the ZSM enables decision-making and forecasting capabilities.
 Consequently, an attacker may design inputs to cause the machine learning models in E2E service intelligence services to make incorrect choices or predictions, possibly resulting in performance degradation and financial loss.
 On the other hand, this can jeopardize SLA fulfillment and security assurances.
-Furthermore, API based attacks such as parameter attacks, identity attacks, MITM, and DDoS attacks; Intent-based interface threats like information exposure, undesirable configuration, and abnormal behavior; threats on closed-loop automation control systems such as deception attacks; AI/ML system target attacks such as poisoning attacks and evasion attacks; threats on Programmable Network Technologies such as DoS, privilege escalation, malformed control message injection, eavesdropping, flooding and introspection attacks are some of the attack vectors emphasized in the threat surface of ZSM.
-The authors of \cite{benzaid2020zsm} have proposed a range of solutions for these attacks, such as adversarial training, input validation, defensive distillation, defense Generative Adversarial Networks (GANs), and concept drift.
-They further elaborate on the efficacy of defense GANs against the white box and black-box attacks.
-It is one of the occasions where XAI would shine.
-Nevertheless, XAI can assist in numerous other areas of ML implementations across different sectors of network automation to make it more resilient and accountable.
-It has a high potential of addressing this research gap with black-box attacks.
+Furthermore, API-based attacks such as parameter attacks, identity attacks, MITM, and DDoS attacks; Intent-based interface threats like information exposure, undesirable configuration, and abnormal behavior; threats on closed-loop automation control systems such as deception attacks; AI/ML system target attacks such as poisoning attacks and evasion attacks; threats on Programmable Network Technologies such as DoS, privilege escalation, malformed control message injection, eavesdropping, flooding and introspection attacks are some of the attack vectors emphasized in the threat surface of ZSM.
+On the other hand, major entities such as governing bodies, investors, and researchers must make deliberate decisions on policy standardizations and applications to ensure intelligent urban development.
+With closed-loop systems that use black-box AI methods in a significant proportion of operations, explanations become necessary to maintain the transparency of the decision processes and enable the governing bodies to reach fruitful policies and regulations.
+The use of XAI techniques in intelligent monitoring systems, which autonomously collect, analyze, and communicate data to maintain automation, is important in these scenarios. \cite{luckey2020artificial} notes the usefulness of techniques like LIME (Local Interpretable Model-agnostic Explanations) and LRP (Layer-wise Relevance Propagation) for providing transparent and understandable insights, which are essential for maintaining the security, reliability, and trustworthiness of automated network operations.